roozbehaghabarari/md-lammps-metallicglass/README.md

 ## License

 This repository is intended for academic and educational purposes only.
-If you refer to or reuse any part of this work, please credit the original author.
+If you refer to or reuse any part of this work, please credit the author.